akilagithub/devopsforms/docs/05-pipeline.md

 ![Pipeline](./images/Devopsforms_Pipeline.png)

-Then click on build on the rigth top of the pipeline.
+Then click on build on the right top of the pipeline.
 Then you will see all the jobs running from start to end.
 Nothing new will happen sure because all the steps are already done :o).